 So the data of 439 bits is received when we press the button once.
 And yes this much amount of data is sent in every button.
 Now this data is in form of time duration, so we need to convert it into binary form to analyse it.
 For that we must be aware that which type of encoding is done in this.
 Every IR remote uses Pulse Distance Coding i.e. PDC for encoding the data.
 Hence whether the bit is 1 or 0 can be decided by the duration of the LOW time in signal.
 Duartion of HIGH time in signal will be constant around 500 us, so we need not to consider HIGH time whenever converting it into binary form.

-If the duration of LOW time is around 300 to 400 us, than that bit is binary ‘0’
+- If the duration of LOW time is around 300 to 400 us, than that bit is binary ‘0’ and

 You can analyse the received data and recognize the START bit, STOP bit, binary ‘1’ and binary ‘0’ by below mentioned range.